 We should note here that the MH-complex structures on the closed unit ball in $\R^l$ are in one-to-one correspondence with simple oriented matroids of rank $l$.
 This can be done by proving that the cells of this MH-complex satisfy covector axioms.
-The proof is technical and will appear elsewhere.

 For the sake of completeness we will explicitly describe the cells of the Salvetti complex.
 The $0$-cells correspond to topes of the oriented matroid which we denote by $[T, T]$.
-Let $X$ be a covector which corresponds to a $(l-k)$-face $F_X$ of the corresponding pesudohyperplane arrangement.
+Let $X$ be a covector which corresponds to an $(l-k)$-face $F_X$ of the corresponding pseudo-hyperplane arrangement.
 For every such covector $X$ and every tope $T$ such that $X\leq T$ there corresponds a $k$-cell $[X, T]$ which is homeomorphic to $F_X^*$.
 The boundary of such a cell is given by: